biati-digital/nova-text-tools/README.md

 -  Strip Slashes
 -  Smart Quotes `"I don't know you"` becomes `“I don’t know you”`
 -  Straighten Quotes `“don’t know what you mean by ‘glory’”` becomes `"don't know what you mean by 'glory'"`
+-  Single Quotes to Double Quotes
+-  Single Quotes to Backticks
+-  Double Quotes to Single Quotes
+-  Double Quotes to Backticks
+-  Quotes to Backticks

 ### Selection commands

 -  Select Lines Matching...
 (Selects lines that contains certain text or matches a regex)
 -  Select Words Matching...
-(Select all words that contains certain text or matches a regex)
+(Select all strings that contains certain text or matches a regex)
--  Select All Ocurrences (grabs your currently selected word and will select all ocurrences in the file)
+-  Select All Ocurrences (grabs your currently selected text and will select all ocurrences in the file)

 To learn more please checkout the examples below.